-Here you will find the BCI Annual Report, published in May/June of the following year, and BCI Harvest Reports, containing data from the field.
-In 2017 we also started publishing quarterly reports.
+Here you will find the BCI Annual Report, published in May/June of the following year, and historic BCI Harvest Reports, containing data from the field.
+For quarterly BCI updates, please subscribe to the Better Cotton Quarterly newsletter.

 Better Cotton is sown and harvested in different annual cycles all over the world.
 In some regions, sowing and harvesting take place in the same calendar year, and in others, these activities spread over two calendar years.
 This means that globally complete harvest data is only available later on in the following year, after the harvests.